 6th - 7th July 2012

 This two day seminar brought together a mixed group of teacher practitioners and teacher educators keen to engage critically with the concept of ‘enquiry’.
-In P4C circles, the term enquiry is widely used and the literature gives some precise accounts of what is intended.
 The seminar began with the opportunity to observe children engaged in philosophical enquiry in a Hampshire Primary School.
 A discussion followed, chaired by Joanna Haynes, Associate Professor in Education Studies at Plymouth University with a presentation from key note speaker Professor Gert Biesta, from the University of Stirling.
 Time was programmed for other presentations from those interested in sharing their own work on enquiry.
+The seminar was facilitated by Patricia Hannam County Inspector/Adviser Re/history Hampshire Inspection and Advisory Service (HIAS).

 ‘Philosophical thinking on pedagogical matters’, Philosophy and Education – what are the connections?